morphy76/g-fe-server/README.md

 ## What happened

-Learning Go developing a presentation server: a presentation server is a Backend For Front-end component (<https://microservices.io/patterns/apigateway.html>) which exposes, in this case, a react application of a very simple entity CRUD.
+Learning Go while developing a presentation server: a presentation server is a Backend For Front-end component (<https://microservices.io/patterns/apigateway.html>) which exposes, in this case, a react application of a very simple entity CRUD.

 In this scenario, the BFF also performs CRUD operations instead of acting as a gateway to downstream microservices.